 Everyone experiences an initial adjustment to aviation; this introductory training exposure provides an early low cost opportunity to make an advised self-assessment as to whether you’re adaptable to an aviation career.

 Yes, our flight training center in Raton NM is an FAA approved part 141 flight school and operates under both Part 141 and Part 61 FAA regulations.
-Additional flight hours for completion of a private pilot’s license can be coordinated as part of an enrollment, pricing will be determined on an individual basis.
+Additional flight hours for completion of a private pilot’s license can be coordinated as part of an enrollment.